Applicants are often surprised when they receive an offer before they visit us. We make a virtue of giving a standard offer because

 We do not mind in which STEP paper you achieve the grade 2.
 Distinction in AEA is accepted instead of grade 2 in a STEP paper.

 We encourage you to include at least four of the Further Pure and Mechanics units among your 12 units because these are good preparation for our course.
-If your school does not offer Further Maths, the Further Maths Support Programme can help.
-Its aim is "to ensure that all students who could benefit from studying Further Mathematics have the opportunity to do so"; it provides support of various kinds for both teachers and pupils.
+If your school does not offer Further Maths or cannot help with STEP, the Further Maths Support Programme (FMSP) can help.
+It ensures that all students who could benefit from studying Further Mathematics or taking STEP have the opportunity to do so; it provides support of various kinds for both teachers and pupils.
+Check the regional page on the FMSP website for Further Maths and STEP support in your area.

 General Studies and Critical Thinking are not counted for the fulfilment of these A-level requirements.